 We believe that the partner work and the homogeneous groupings organised to teach Read Write Inc. Phonics, help the pupils learn to work together.
 Effective partner work has the benefit of helping pupils to work closely with others - especially those who are not their best friends.
+Quick bonding activities help new partners to get to know one another.
 Boys and girls, first and second language learners, assertive and reticent pupils, and pupils of different ages learn to get on together.
+Potential bullying is explored and discussed so pupils know how this can develop and how to deal with it if it does.

 Pupils are taught the manners and behaviour that are necessary to work with adults and other pupils.
 Adults are expected to demonstrate positive attitudes and good manners, and to act as role models for pupils.
 Praise for hard work and good behaviour is fundamental to pupils' progress.
 The values of courtesy, consideration and kindness are at the heart of every lesson, taught through the programme and embedded in other lessons.
 All the staff use the same positive strategies for behaviour management across the school.
 Working well together, as part of a team, is at the core of the school's work - for staff and pupils.